Starsky & Hutch poster

 The inciting incident occurs at 13 minutes when Dobey forces Starsky and Hutch to become partners after their respective operations fail.
 Both resist the pairing, creating immediate conflict between their incompatible styles and personalities..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Starsky and Hutch choose to fully commit to the case together, meeting informant Huggy Bear and actively pursuing drug lord Reese Feldman.
+This reveals the protagonist's commitment to Starsky and Hutch choose to fully commit to the case together, meeting informant Huggy Bear and actively pursuing drug lord Reese Feldman.
 They make their first real moves as a team into the criminal underworld., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat False victory: Starsky and Hutch successfully infiltrate Feldman's golf tournament and plant a tracker on his limo.
 They feel they're closing in on the criminal operation, but stakes rise as Feldman becomes aware of their investigation., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.